MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 42: February 28, Monday

+**Today's Progress**: Success!
+Figured out the one-click copy for the password generator, using the navigator.clipboard method for the first time.
+That was a nice win.
+Also started another small project through the Wes Bos Beginner JS course, a shopping form (todo list) that's turning out to be a good refresher on a variety of topics.

+**Thoughts** The Wes Bos project will be a good precursor to a similar project that's up next in the Scrimba path.

 ### Day 41: February 27, Sunday

 **Today's Progress**: Added a pw length selection field and functionality to the pw generator.